bootstrap-vue/bootstrap-vue/docs/directives/tooltip/README.md

 Where `<value>` can be (optional):
  - A string containing the title of the tooltip
- - A function reference to generate the title of the tooltip (receives one arg which is a referenc to the DOM element triggering the tooltip)
+ - A function reference to generate the title of the tooltip (receives one arg which is a reference to the DOM element triggering the tooltip)
  - An object containing more complex configuration of tooltip, See Bootstrap docs for possible values/structure)

 Where [modX] can be (all optional):